Activities

 We have found that enhancing art at OAC and using Zot art equipment has improves mobility skills, helps students express themselves, encourages student cooperation in working together and allows our students with disabilities the freedom to create art more independently.

-On the first Friday of May, the Ottawa Area Center hosts a "Festival Of The Arts".
+The last day of the school calendar the Ottawa Area Center hosts a "Festival Of The Arts".
 This is a special day that celebrates the arts.
 Each year a new theme is selected.
 Various artists are invited to perform for students and visitors.
-There are also several crafts and activites for the students that revolve around the annual theme.
+There are also several crafts and activities for the students that revolve around the annual theme.
 It is an exciting day filled with fun and activities.
 Every year students from local schools are invited to attend and assist our students throughout the day.

 The Ottawa Area Center currently provides students who are medically permitted the opportunity to participate in a year round horseback riding program.
 We house within our school a mechanical horse which we can utilize every day regardless of the outside weather.